-- You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
-For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - 1.
-Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh. - For details about connecting to the camera and precautions when connecting, see page 15.
+You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
+For details, see the user documentation that comes with your computer.

+■ To connect the camera to your computer and save files

+- Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh. - For details about connecting to the camera and precautions when connecting, see page 15.

-2. Turn on the camera.
+2. Press [ON/OFF] (Power) to turn on the camera.

-The camera's back lamp will light green or amber at this time.
+When you turn on the camera, check to make sure that the color of its back lamp changes from red to green or orange (page 16).
 In this mode, your Macintosh recognizes the memory card loaded in the camera (or the camera's built-in memory if it does not have a memory card loaded) as a drive.
 The appearance of the drive icon depends on the Mac OS version you are using.